n5596/Cracking-the-Coding-Interview/README.md

 3. Stacks and queues (To be completed: 3.1, 3.6)
 4. Trees and graphs (To be completed: 4.9, 4.11)
 5. Bit Manipulation (To be completed: 5.2, 5.8)
-8. Recursion and Dynamic Programming
+8. Recursion and Dynamic Programming (To be completed: 8.11, 8.13)
 10. Sorting and Searching
 16. Moderate
 17. Hard